Mindanao Visayas Basketball Association: Media coverage

-The MVBA games are broadcast via UHF station Cebu Catholic Television Network (CCTN-47) daily at 3:30PM, Philippine Standard Time.
+The MVBA games were broadcast via UHF station Cebu Catholic Television Network (CCTN-47).
 The station's signal covers most of the Visayas and parts of Northern Mindanao.
 The MVBA broadcast panel is a combination of veteran and up and coming commentators led by Sandi Geronimo-Grumo, Randy Sacdalan, Anthony Servinio, John Montalvan and Brian Madronero.

-Aside from television, the MVBA enjoys good print coverage from both local and national newspapers, tabloids and magazines.
-An official league website is in the works for 2008.
-For the moment, the MVBA has maintained a deal with Gameface.Ph as its official Internet media partner since 2006.
+Aside from television, the MVBA enjoyed good print coverage from both local and national newspapers.
+The MVBA has maintained a deal with Gameface.Ph as its official Internet media partner since 2006.